Integrative Conservation and Geography

 2) Clearly designate that you are applying for the Geography and ICON program in your departmental application and with the graduate school

-3) Submit a supplemental ICON essay (1-2 pages) with your Geography materials that addresses the following prompt:
+3) Submit a supplemental ICON essay (please limit your response to no more than 600 words) with your Geography materials that addresses the following prompt:

 Admission to the Department of Geography